PatriciaXiao/pretrain-gnns/README.md

 ```
 This will save the resulting pre-trained model to `OUTPUT_MODEL_PATH`.

+TODO: verify if these are trained separately or should be followed one after another

 #### 2. Supervised pre-training
 ```
 python pretrain_supervised.py --output_model_file OUTPUT_MODEL_PATH --input_model_file INPUT_MODEL_PATH